Edward Laning

 Edward Laning (1906–1981) was an American painter.

 Career

 Background

 Laning was born in 1906 in Petersburg, Illinois.

 He studied at the Art Institute of Chicago (1923–1924) and the University of Chicago, (1925–1927).
 He also studied at the Art Students League with Max Weber, Boardman Robinson, John Sloan and Kenneth Hayes Miller (1927–1930).

+On August 26, 1933, he married the painter and printmaker Mary Fife, whom he had met at the Art Students League.

 Paintings, murals

 In 1931, Laning's work formed part of the first major show at the newly formed Whitney Museum of American Art.
 He painted murals for the Works Progress Administration during the Great Depression as well as a post office mural in Rockingham, North Carolina (1937).
 In 1935, he painted the Ellis Island murals (chosen over Japanese-American artist Hideo Noda): It was a great relief to PWA, to the College Art Association, to Architects Harvey Wiley Corbett and Chester Holmes Aldrich and to Edward Laning last week to learn that Commissioner of Immigration & Naturalization Rudolph Reimer at Ellis Island had finally approved Artist Laning's designs for murals for the dining hall at New York's immigrant station.
 Cheered, Muralist Laning and his two assistants, James Rutledge and Albert Soroka, hustled to get his cartoons on tempera and gesso panels as soon as possible.
 In 1937, he painted murals in the New York Public Library, including his most famous work, The Story of the Recorded Word.

 In 1980, Laning came to Ogden, Utah, to personally oversee the installation of his two 50-foot by 12-foot murals in the Grand Lobby of the historic Ogden Railway Station.
 The northern side depicts the Union Pacific company coming from Omaha, Nebraska, and the southern side depicts the Central Pacific coming from Sacramento, California.
 The National Academy of Design of New York City granted $100,000 to Union Station as his commission.